A conviction where the defendant has been found guilty of the charges.

 Adverse Action Letter

-After you’ve taken an adverse action, you must give the individual notice — orally, in writing, or electronically — that the action has been taken in an adverse action notice.
+After adverse action has been taken, the individual must be given a notice — orally, in writing, or electronically — that the action has been taken in an adverse action notice.
 It must include: The name, address, and phone number of the CRA that supplied the report; A statement that the CRA that supplied the report did not make the decision to take the adverse action and cannot give specific reasons for it; and a notice of the individual’s right to dispute the accuracy or completeness of any information the agency furnished, and his or her right to an additional free consumer report from the agency upon request within 60 days.